michaelroudnitski/Threads/README.md

 ## Overview
 An e-commerce website made using Python and Django web framework.

+Please note that this project was not created with order processing in mind and it will not be implemented.
+This is the reason we did not use Django-Oscar.

 ## Getting Started and Requirements
 Before downloading this project, you must have Python 2.7 (2.7.11 was used in development) and Django web framework (1.11 was used in development) installed on your machine.